kin-dregards/Simple-Console/README.md

 | **reboot** | Reboots computer |
 | **logoff** | Logs off |

-No credit taken for coding of all the features, as it's bits and pieces put together.
+No credit taken for coding of the features, as it's bits and pieces put together.